brege/brege.org/content/recipes/gen/power-bars/index.md

 ### Notes:

-- If you want a dryer protein ball, use coconut or maple sugar in place of honey or maple syrup
+- If you want a dryer protein bar, use coconut or maple sugar in place of honey or maple syrup
 - **Substitution:** apple sauce ↔ ripe banana ↔ ripe pear
 - **Substitution:** peanut butter ↔ almond butter
 - Never be afraid to adjust oats if the mixture is too wet